You need to understand the PMP PDU requirements if you are a PMP.

 These are organized according to the three tenets of the talent triangle model, and you must earn at least eight PDUs in each.

-- The first is technical project management that includes knowledge and skills related to portfolios, projects, and programs.
+- The first is technical project management, which includes knowledge and skills related to portfolios, projects, and programs.

 - Second, the leadership category comprises traits, knowledge, and skills needed to steer, motivate, and direct a team.